Silverdale Comprehensive Planning Area

 April 20, 2020 – Staff report to Council RE: Silverdale Neighbourhood Planning Request.
 See the report here.

-June 22, 2020 – Public Hearing for OCP Amendment Application No. OCP19-003 regarding the district of Mission’s Master Infrastructure Strategy (MIS).
+June 22, 2020 – Public Hearing for OCP Amendment Application No. OCP19-003 regarding the City of Mission’s Master Infrastructure Strategy (MIS).
 View the Public Hearing Notice here.

 October, 2019 – The municipality received the final report for the Master Infrastructure Strategy for the Silverdale Comprehensive Planning Area (PDF, 153MB).
 It is included in the October 7, 2019 Regular Council Meeting Agenda.